Tensai75/de.tensai.wcf.reactionsLimiter/README.md

 The reaction limiter does count all reactions regardless of the likeable object type.

 ### Change log
+#### v1.0.3
+- Bug fix: only show error message on actual react action

+#### v1.0.2
+- set default value for all group types
+- set minimum value to 0

 #### v1.0.1
 - fix for typo in the listener name
 - use standard SQL syntax

-#### v1.0.2
-- set default value for all group types
-- set minimum value to 0